 Which aperture is best?
-A question that you may be surprised at how often it’s asked.
-To answer it most simply, just as your kindergarten teacher said of you and your classmates, “each one of you is special and unique in your own way” and the same is true of aperture.
+You may be surprised at how common this question is.
+To answer it most simply, just as your kindergarten teacher said of you and your classmates, “each one of you is special and unique in your own way,” and the same is true of aperture.

-First, let’s take a look at what exactly aperture is.
-The general definition of aperture is; an opening, hole or gap.
+First, let’s take a look at what aperture is.
+The general definition of aperture is an opening, hole, or gap.

-Specific to your camera, aperture is the opening of the lens’s diaphragm which light passes through to your film or sensor.
+Specific to your camera, aperture is the opening of the lens’s diaphragm, which allows light to pass through to your film or sensor.

-You can just say that photography is the process of capturing light and aperture is one of your native tools that allows you to control and even manipulate how you do that.
+You can say that photography is the process of capturing light, and aperture is one of your essential tools that allows you to control and even manipulate how you do that.

-Now, before you just say “GREAT!
-Give me that 1.2!” you have to know that you are making a trade here.
-Newton’s third law still applies to photography and every action you take effects something else down the line.
+Now, before you say, “GREAT!
+Give me that f1.2,” you have to know that you are making a tradeoff.
+Newton’s third law still applies to photography, and every action you take effects something else down the line.
 In the case of aperture, we’re making trades with the depth of field.
-The lower the f/stop - the more shallow the depth of field.
+The lower the f/stop, the more shallow the depth of field.